Alert Level 1

-From Thursday 14 May 2020 New Zealand will be in Alert Level 2.
-TAS will continue to operate at Alert Levels 2 and 1, however, the requirements for who we can support at Levels 2 and 1 will be different from 3 and 4 as people can begin to move around the country and out of their bubbles.
+New Zealand is currently in Alert Level 1.
+TAS continues to operate at Alert Level 1, however, the requirements for who we can support at Level 1 differs from when New Zealand was at the higher alert levels as people are able to move around the country and transport options have become more readily available.

 TAS can assist you to find temporary accommodation if you: